department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-collab-cycle.md

 ## Acceptance Criteria
 - [ ] Initiated the Research touchpoint request
-- [ ] Incorporated any feedback from into the Research Plan and Conversation Guide
+- [ ] Incorporated any feedback into the Research Plan and Conversation Guide
 - [ ] Discussed any significant changes with the Sitewide UX Lead and maybe your Product Manager or Product Owner